tier4/driving_log_replayer/docs/scenario_format/index.en.md

 ## Notes on the format

 - Keys are defined in CamelCase.
-- Unless otherwise specified, the coordinate system is the same as that of Lanelet2.
-Map coordinate system.
+- Unless otherwise specified, the coordinate system is the same as that of the Lanelet2 `map` coordinate system.
 - Unless otherwise specified, the following unit system is used.

 ```shell